ablanco1950/HASTIE_Corrected_HitRate_vs_Sensitivity/README.md

 It is observed that all the procedures indicate 20 successes and 0 failures.

-If the class of the first 5 records of C:\Hastie10_2_20Corrected.txt is changed, the error rate should give 15 hits and 5 misses, so all, but elsklearn GaussianNB (Naive Bayes) gives 14 hits and 5 misses.
+If the class of the first 5 records of C:\Hastie10_2_20Corrected.txt is changed, the error rate should give 15 hits and 5 misses, so all, but sklearn GaussianNB (Naive Bayes) gives 14 hits and 5 misses and RandomForest 16 hits and 4 failures.

-If the class of the first 10 records of C:\Hastie10_2_20Corrected.txt is changed, it should give an error rate of 10 hits and 10 misses, that only the Java program gives when executing Hastie_NaiveBayes.bat, the rest give the following values:
+If the class of the first 10 records of C:\Hastie10_2_20Corrected.txt is changed, it should give an error rate of 10 hits and 10 misses, that  the Java program gives when executing Hastie_NaiveBayes.bat and also all sklearn clasifiers except GaussianNB (Naive Bayes) that give 9 hits and 11 misses

-sklearn GaussianNB.
-9 hits and 11 misses sklearn RandomForest: 12 hits and 8 misses sklearn Adaboost: 11 hits, 9 misses sklearn GradientBoost: 11 hits and 9 misses

-If the class of the first 15 records of C:\Hastie10_2_20Corrected.txt is changed, it should give an error rate of 5 hits and 15 failures that only the Java program gives when executing Hastie_NaiveBayes.bat, and Adaboost, the rest gives the following values:
+If the class of the first 15 records of C:\Hastie10_2_20Corrected.txt is changed, it should give an error rate of 5 hits and 15 failures that gives the Java program  when executing Hastie_NaiveBayes.bat, KNeighbor, Adaboost and GradientBoost

-sklearn GaussianNB.
-7 hits and 13 misses sklearn RandomForest: 7 hits and 13 misses sklearn GradientBoost: 6 hits and 14 misses
+sklearn GaussianNB gives 7 hits and 13 misses sklearn RandomForest gives 6 hits and 14 misses

-If the class of the 20 records of C:\Hastie10_2_20Corrected.txt is changed, it should give an error rate of 0 hits and 20 failures that only the Java program gives when executing Hastie_NaiveBayes.bat, and Adaboost, the rest gives the following values:
+If the class of the 20 records of C:\Hastie10_2_20Corrected.txt is changed, it should give an error rate of 0 hits and 20 failures that  the Java program gives when executing Hastie_NaiveBayes.bat, KNeighbor,  Adaboost and GradientBoost, the rest gives the following values:

-sklearn GaussianNB.
-2 hits and 18 misses sklearn RandomForest: 4 hits and 16 misses sklearn GradientBoost: 1 hits and 19 misses
+sklearn GaussianNB: 2 hits and 18 misses sklearn RandomForest: 1 hits and 19 misses

-Therefore, except for errors or omissions, and pending parametrizations of the sklearn classifiers, since the simplest version has been used, reduced to only three instructions to implement each classifier, an irregular behavior is observed in the sensitivity.
+Therefore, except for errors or omissions, and pending parametrizations of the sklearn classifiers, since the simplest version has been used, reduced to only three instructions to implement each classifier, an irregular behavior is observed in the sensitivity of GaussianNB and RandomForest clasifiers.

 References: